croz-ltd/dpcmder/README.md

   - view object details (service, policy, match or rule)
 - common functions for file and object maintenance mode
   - dpcmder view history (back / forward / jump)
+  - filter and search items in the current view
 - DataPower domains
   - view DataPower domains and their status
   - create a DataPower Domain